 - Do they chew on their clothes?

-Some of these things may be very subtle and you might really have to observe to notice them.
+Some of these things may be very subtle and you might have to really observe to notice them.
 Another thing to consider if you notice these behaviors is WHEN do you notice the child doing them:

 - During a test or quiz time? (then it might be helping them to focus and think)